MyCoRe-Org/ubo/INSTALL.md

 https://www.mycore.de/documentation/getting_started/gs_solr8/
 https://www.mycore.de/documentation/search/search_solr_use/

-# or use solr runner plugin for development
+# or use solr runner plugin for development (in folder ubo-webapp)
  - install solr with the command: `mvn solr-runner:copyHome`
  - run solr with the command: `mvn solr-runner:start`
  - stop solr with the command: `mvn solr-runner:stop`